shajanjp/shajanjp.github.io/_posts/blogs/2024-12-23-merry-pixels-a-hand-crafted-programmable-christmas-star.md

 I decided to get rid of the JSON format and use plain text input instead.
 Also, instead of returning all the frames at once, I made changes in the Deno server to make the response a stream.
 I updated the ESP32 to handle the stream and process the colors, which resolved the issue.

 ## Why and What’s Next:
-Like every other hobby project, I started this as a fun activity with my wife.
+Like every other hobby project, I started this as a weekend fun activity.
 This taught me so many things, like powering so many LEDs, streaming API responses, and creating each animation like solving an algorithm problem.
 I enjoyed spending time with my wife making the star together.

 Anyone can contribute animations.
 I will be running all the animations together and posting a video showing all the submissions in one go.